JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

 # Basic tasks with Amazon Web Services (AWS)
+This document summarise some useful topics which are necessary to get Zeppelin notebooks to run on Elastic Map Reduce (EMR) cluster.
+The first section of the document shows how to use web console interface.
+The second section provide some how to create a cluster using AWS Commnad Line Interface.
+Finally, the third section gives an case study of writing bash shell scripts to create a cluster.
 ##  1. AWS Management Console
 ### 1.1 Amazon EMR [Management Guide](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) - Summary
-This section is a summary of Amazon tutorial to create a cluster where Zeppelin notebooks run.
+This section is a summary of Amazon tutorial to create an EMR cluster to run Zeppelin notebooks.
 An Overview of Amazon EMR could be found in this [link](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview.html).

 **Important note:** The clusters which you create will be charge for using AWS resources.
 Therefore, remember to terminate the clusters when you finish.

 ####    Step 1: [Set up prerequisites](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prerequisites.html)
 - Sign Up for AWS
 - Create an Amazon S3 Bucket
 - Create an Amazon EC2 Key Pair
 ####    Step 2: [Launch Your Sample Cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html)
+- Using Quick Cluster Configuration Overview: to quickly create a cluster, open the [Amzon EMR console](https://console.aws.amazon.com/elasticmapreduce/), then click on **Create Cluster** to open **Create Cluster - Quick Options** page.
+  - General Configuration
+    - Cluster name
+      - Logging
+      - S3 folder
+    - Launch mode
+  - Software Configuration
+    - Release
+    - Applications
+    - Use AWS Glue Data Catalog for table metadata: [link](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-glue.html)
-- Using Quick Cluster Configuration Overview
+  - Hardware Configuration
+    - Instance type
+    - Number of instances
+  - Security and access
+    - EC2 key pair
+    - Permissions
+      - EMR Role
+      - EC2 instance profile

 - Lauch the Sample Cluster
 ####    Step 3: [Prepare your sample data and script](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prepare-data-and-script.html)
 ####    Step 4: [Process your sample data](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html)